kauffecup/kauffecup.github.io/posts/_posts/2016-02-04-spotify-auth-react-router.md

 }
 ~~~

-Calling `getMyInfo` set's the user info in our application state via a dispatch.
+Calling `getMyInfo` sets the user info in our application state via a dispatch.
 The method is defined as (from our [`actions.js` file][acs]):

 ~~~js